Herts & Essex Border Ecumenical Area (HAEBEA)

 St. Andrew's Rugrats - STARS

-STARS Mother and Toddler Group meets every Tuesday, between 10.00am and noon.
+STARS Mother and Toddler Group meets every Tuesday, between 10.00am and noon, during Term time only

 We have sit and ride toys, slides and a climbing frame, play with sand, lego, buggies and dolls, and have a sticking or painting activity most weeks, plus lots more.